 Free phone operating system

 Android 12 Beta is a free operating system for your mobile phone and tablet.
 The system provides many new features for your devices.
 However, this is a beta release of the software and it isn’t yet fully completed.
+This beta is available as a free download.

 The system is an improved version of Android 11 and Android 10, offering more features and a few redesigns.
 The notification shade is more playful and vibrant than in either of the previous releases and clearly displays apps.
 Additionally, quality of life features such as scrolling screenshots and conversation widgets allow for more freedom of use.